rawitat/gtypist_lessons/programming_quotes.typ

 *:C_25
 I:Bill Joy
-S:You can't prove anything about a program written in C or FORTRAN.
+S:You can't prove anything about a program written in C or Fortran.
  :It's really just Peek and Poke with some syntactic sugar.

 *:C_26
 I:Philip Greenspun
-S:Any sufficiently complicated C or FORTRAN program contains an ad hoc :informally-specified bug-ridden slow implementation of half of Common Lisp.
+S:Any sufficiently complicated C or Fortran program contains an ad hoc :informally-specified bug-ridden slow implementation of half of Common Lisp.

 *:C_27